Please provide your zip code to see plans in your area.

-An 1115 waiver, also called an 1115 demonstration, is requested by – and in some cases approved by – a state that wants to make experimental or pilot demonstration changes to its Medicaid program.
+A 1115 waiver, also called an 1115 demonstration, is used by a state that wants to make experimental or pilot demonstration changes to its Medicaid program.

 Section 1115 of the Social Security Act gives the Secretary of HHS the authority to approve a state’s 1115 waiver/demonstration proposal as long as it’s determined that the state’s proposal will “assist in promoting the objectives” of the Medicaid program.